What are blackheads and whiteheads?

 4. Include an exfoliator in your routine:

 Add a gentle exfoliating scrub to your routine.
 Exfoliation can help in the removal of dead skin cells that may clog pores.
 Furthermore, it helps in reducing the amount of oil production on your skin surface.
 However, over-exfoliating the skin may damage the skin further and result in frequent breakouts.
 Exfoliate your skin once a week.
+For the intimate parts, we recommend staying away from exfoliants that are too strong for sensitive skin.
+The cost of anal bleaching is not as expensive as you think, but when choosing an exfoliating product, you have to be very picky.

 5. Add facial masks to your self-care routine